CS571-F25/p204/spec.md

   - Ownership is displayed on RoomInfoCard and GuidePage.
   - Guests attempting owner-only commands receive actionable errors with guidance to register.
 - **Room Persistence & Limits**:
-  - Rooms persist in localStorage until deleted by owner or auto-archived after 14 days of inactivity.
+  - Rooms persist in localStorage until the owner deletes them.
   - Hard cap of 25 rooms per installation to prevent unbounded storage.
-  - Archived rooms remain visible in history but cannot be joined unless reactivated by owner.
+  - The recents list keeps the 10 most recently opened room IDs for quick access.

 ---